2. Frequency Domain¶

 Right now we aren’t providing any x-axis to the plots, it’s just the index of the array (counting up from 0).
 Due to mathematical reasons, the output of the FFT has the following format:

-But we want 0 Hz (DC) in the center and negative freqs to the left (that’s just how we like to visualize things).
+But we want 0 Hz (DC) in the center and negative frequencies to the left (that’s just how we like to visualize things).
 So any time we do an FFT we need to perform an “FFT shift”, which is just a simple array rearrangement operation, kind of like a circular shift but more of a “put this here and that there”.
 The diagram below fully defines what the FFT shift operation does:

-For our convenience, Numpy has an FFT shift function, np.fft.fftshift().
-Replace the np.fft.fft() line with:
+For our convenience, NumPy has an FFT shift function, np.fft.fftshift()

 S = np.fft.fftshift(np.fft.fft(s))